 Central Visitation Program accepts cash, check, money orders and credit/debit cards for payment.
 CVP will charge $25 for a returned check fee for nonsufficient funds and no longer accept checks from the client if a NSF check is presented.

 HOURS OF OPERATION: Central Visitation Program is open 7 days a week between its locations in Denver, Brighton, and Aurora.
 The hours are as follows and are subject to change.
 Always contact the office to verify office hours.
 The offices are closed for major holidays.

 Brighton CVP Offices Saturdays and Sundays 9 am – 5 pm

-SCHEDULING VISITS: A visit time will be offered once both parties have completed an intake and the staff has had a chance to look at the schedule and find a time that works for everyone.
-CVP typically has a waitlist and it can be anywhere between 2 to 6 weeks before visits will start.
+SCHEDULING VISITS: A visit time will be offered once both parties have provided all necessary documents, completed an orientation, and the staff has had a chance to look at the schedule and find a time that works for everyone.
+CVP has a waitlist, and it can be anywhere between 2 to 6 weeks before visits will start.
 Flexibility is key in scheduling – weekends are very full and will usually result in a longer wait time for visitation.
 CVP only offers on-site visitation services at this time.
-All visits begin at 1 hour once a week, regardless of the amount of time granted in the court order.
-Additional time may be available after 6-8 successful visits depending on the availability in the schedule.
-Priority is always given to new families who need time before granting additional time to current families.
+All visits begin at 1 hour once per week, regardless of the amount of time granted in the court order.
+Additional time may be available depending on the availability in the schedule and on the condition that the Executive Director has determined that visits are proceeding successfully.
+Priority is always given to new families who are starting supervised visitation before granting additional time to current families.

 Both parents are expected to comply with the schedule.
 Parents must notify CVP in advance of delays or cancellations, and CVP may terminate services for excessive delays or cancellations by either parent.
-Parents are charged for canceled visits.
+Parents are charged for canceled visits if notice is given within 24 hours of the visit time.
 CVP reserves the right to report parties who are not complying with CVP rules to their attorney and/or the courts.